-Here are a few good tips from Fast CoDesign about designing awesome haunted houses:
+Here are a few good tips from Fast Company about designing awesome haunted houses:

-- Use the stuff-in-face-effect, where people have to push things out of their face in order to move through
+- Use the stuff-in-face effect, where people have to push things out of their face (like cobwebs or curtains) in order to move through.

 - Think about where people will jump when they're scared.
 You should always try to scare them forward, not back, or into a wall or something that could hurt them.

-- There are a few things that professional scarers use that generally evoke fear: people moving from a large open space to a small space, areas where visibility is limited (such as from darkness or fog), and flickering lights, which gives the impression that something is wrong
+- There are a few things that professional scarers use that generally evoke fear: people moving from a large open space to a small space, areas where visibility is limited (such as from darkness or fog), and flickering lights, which give the impression that something is wrong.

 - Flickering lighting